-The U.S. economy is experiencing a sustained increase in inflation rates, which we believe is negatively impacting our tenants.
+The U.S. economy has experienced a sustained increase in inflation rates in recent years, which we believe is negatively impacting our tenants.
 This inflation has impacted costs for labor and production inputs for regulated cannabis operators, in addition to increasing costs of construction for development and redevelopment projects.
-Ongoing labor shortages and global supply chain issues also continue to adversely impact costs and timing for completion of these development and redevelopment projects, which are resulting in cost overruns and delays in commencing operations on certain of our tenants' projects.
+Labor shortages and global supply chain issues also continue to adversely impact costs and timing for completion of these development and redevelopment projects, which are resulting in cost overruns and delays in commencing operations on certain of our tenants' projects.

-Reduced Capital Availability for Tenants
+Capital Availability for Tenants